 For each primary artifact there will be a POM:

-POMs that are exclusively parents (packaging = pom) will have the same filename.
+POMs that are exclusively parents (packaging = pom) will not have such a file however.

 Secondary artifacts do not need a POM - they will reference the associated primary POM.